kubernetes/kops/docs/examples/kops-test-route53-subdomain.md

 A few things to note here:

-- The environment variable ${NAME} was previously exported with our cluster name: mycluster01.kopsclustertest.kopeio.org.
+- The environment variable ${NAME} was previously exported with our cluster name: mycluster01.kopsclustertest.example.org.
 - "--cloud=aws": As kops grows and begin to support more clouds, we need to tell the command to use the specific cloud we want for our deployment.
 In this case: amazon web services (aws).
 - For true HA at the master level, we need to pick a region with at least 3 availability zones.
 For this practical exercise, we are using "us-east-1" AWS region which contains 5 availability zones (az's for short): us-east-1a, us-east-1b, us-east-1c, us-east-1d and us-east-1e.
 - The "--master-zones=us-east-1a,us-east-1b,us-east-1c" KOPS argument will actually enforce that we want 3 masters here. "--node-count=2" only applies to the worker nodes (not the masters).
 - We are including the arguments "--node-size" and "master-size" to specify the "instance types" for both our masters and worker nodes.
+- Because we are just doing a simple LAB, we are using "t2.micro" machines.
+Please DONT USE t2.micro on real production systems.
+Start with "t2.medium" as a minimun realistic/workable machine type.

 With those points clarified, let's deploy our cluster: